 Who Was Euripides?

-Euripides was born somewhere around the year 480 BCE, a quarter of a century after the death of Aeschylus.
+Euripides was born somewhere around the year 480 BCE when Aeschylus (525/456 BCE) was roughly 45 years old.
 He was likely born on the island of Salamis, most known for the famous Battle of Salamis.
-He was the contemporary of Sophocles; only about 15 years apart in age.
+He was the contemporary of Sophocles (c.
+497/6 – winter 406/5 BCE); only about 15 years apart in age.

 Little is known for certain about Euripides’s childhood and personal life; his is the least recorded life of the great Greek tragedians.
 Historians debate his social status in childhood and that of his parents, though scholars do know that he fathered three sons.